Improved Random Features for Dot Product Kernels: Experiments

-From the results in \cref{fig:poly-frob-comparison}, we can make the following observations. \paragraph{Effectiveness of the optimization approach.} The optimized Maclaurin approach with the real TensorSRHT (``Opt.~Mac.~TensorSRHT'') achieves smaller errors than the corresponding random Maclaurin approach (``Rand.~Macl.~TensorSRHT'') for almost all cases, and with a large margin for $p=3$ and $p=20$.
+\paragraph{Effectiveness of the optimization approach.} The optimized Maclaurin approach with the Rademacher sketch (``Opt.~Macl.~Radem.'') achieves smaller errors than the corresponding random Maclaurin approach (``Rnd.~Macl.~Rad.'') for all cases, and with a large margin for $p=7$ and $p=10$.
 This improvement demonstrates the effectiveness of the proposed optimization approach that allocates more features to polynomial degrees with larger variance reduction.

-\paragraph{Variance reduction by complex features.} Complex TenorSRHT (``TensorSRHT Comp.'') achieves significantly smaller errors than the real TensorSRHT (``TensorSRHT''), in particular for higher polynomial degrees $p$.
-Observe that even the complex TensorSRHT with $D=d$ achieves smaller errors than the real TensorSRHT with $D = 2d$ for the non-centered data.
-These improvements show the effectiveness of complex features in variance reduction, corroborating the preliminary results shown in Figures \ref{fig:comparison-comp-real-rademacher} and \ref{fig:var-real-complex-TensorSRHT}.
+\paragraph{Variance reduction by complex features.} Complex TensorSRHT achieves significantly smaller errors than the real TensorSRHT (``TensorSRHT''), in particular for small polynomial degrees $p$.
+These improvements show the effectiveness of complex features in variance reduction, corroborating the preliminary results shown in Figures \ref{fig:comparison-comp-real-over-p} and \ref{fig:var-real-complex-TensorSRHT}.
+The optimized Maclaurin approach using complex features (``Opt.~Macl.~TensorSRHT~Comp.'') also achieves smaller errors than the optimized Maclaurin approach using real features (``Opt.~Macl.~TensorSRHT'') and is quite significant across all methods.

-The optimized Maclaurin approach using complex features (``Opt.~Macl.~TensorSRHT Comp'') also achieves smaller errors than the optimized Maclaurin approach using real features (``Opt.~Macl.~TensorSRHT''), but the improvements are relatively smaller than those for TensorSRHT.
-These milder improvements would be because the optimized Maclaurin approach tends to assign more features to lower degree polynomials, but the improvements for these lower degree polynomials by complex features are relatively smaller than for higher degree polynomials.

 \paragraph{Effectiveness of complex features on non-negative data.} The improvements by complex features are more significant for the non-centered data than those for the centered-data.
 The non-centered data here consist of {\em non-negative} input vectors, as FashionMNIST consists of such vectors.
 This observation agrees with the discussion in Section \ref{sec:var-comp-poly} suggesting that complex features yield an approximate kernel whose variance is smaller than that of real features, if the input vectors are non-negative.